-In rare circumstances, some people may experience side effects including fatigue, diarrhea, changes in appetite, and changes in weight.
+In rare circumstances, some people may experience side effects including:

 It’s advised to avoid ingesting CBD with higher fat meals.
 One

-Whether it’s your first time taking CBD or you’re an experienced user, it’s helpful to be well informed about the products you buy.
+Whether it’s your first time taking CBD or you have experience, it’s helpful to be well informed about the products you buy.
 Look for a tincture that comes with a clear, comprehensive COA.

-If you take any medication, get clearance from your doctor before adding CBD to your regimen.
+If you take any medications, get clearance from your doctor before adding CBD to your regimen.